VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

   as an ORM or executing SQL code explicitly.
 This makes it easier to change these choices in the future.
-* **Flexibility #2.** The **Get** and **Find** methods could use an ORM, LINQ, and the *IQueryable** interface behind the scenes to get the data from the data store.
-This is a choice that could be made on a method by method basis.
+* **Flexibility #2.** The **Get** and **Find** methods could use an ORM, LINQ, and the **IQueryable** interface behind the scenes to get the data from the data store.
+This is a choice that you could make on a method by method basis.
 * **Performance #1.** You can easily optimize the queries that the **Find** and **Get** methods run.